 Also, there is no policy against packages that are provided.
 For example, emulators are shipped while some distributions have strictly forbidden them.

-vpk bulk which is what poudriere is to FreeBSD is meant to perform mass rebuild for a whole Vanilla build from scratch.
+vpod command which is what poudriere is to FreeBSD is meant to perform mass rebuild for a whole vanilla build from scratch.

 cmake-gui then you don’t have to install Qt 5 and all of its dependencies.